A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introduction

 \subsection{Contributions}

-We add to these cries for a more systematic progression of CAN IDS research and to the request to also use appropriate test datasets by offering the following contributions.

-We provide a comprehensive (to the best of our knowledge) survey of publicly available CAN datasets that contain labeled attacks.
-Our survey includes simulated attacks and frameworks for manufacturing attacks in post-processing.
-We itemize these datasets, their download links, and citations in tables to provide easy reference.

-After performing quality analysis investigations on both the data and documentation presented in each previously released CAN dataset, we provide detailed description of the data, a discussion to illuminate the benefits and drawbacks of each dataset, and recommendations for appropriate use of each dataset when developing a CAN IDS.
+To address the problem at hand, we provide a comprehensive guide to the publicly available CAN datasets that contain labeled attacks.
+Our treatment includes datasets with simulated attacks and code bases for simulating attacks in post-processing of ambient data.
+We itemize these datasets, their download links, citations, metadata (real or synthetic, types, duration), and attack metadata (fabrication, suspension, masquerade, other) clearly in Tables \ref{tab:open-datasets}-\ref{tab:attack-metadata} for ease of comparison and reference.
+As most of the public datasets are not accompanied by detailed descriptions nor publications, we performed quality analysis investigations on both the data and documentation of each previously released CAN dataset.
+In this work, we provide a detailed description of the data, a discussion to illuminate the benefits and drawbacks of each dataset, and recommendations for appropriate use of each dataset when developing a CAN IDS.

-Our foremost contribution is a real CAN dataset collected from a passenger vehicle with a variety of physically verified CAN attacks, and ample training data with no attacks.
-This dataset provides a fuzzing fabrication attack, many targeted fabrication attacks that are maximally stealthy (manipulating only the necessary portions of the data field and sending a single manipulated message per ambient message of the same ID), and two advanced attacks that include no fabricated (injected) messages.
+Next, we leverage the vehicle and dynamometer resources of Oak Ridge National Laboratory (ORNL) to produce and document the \hr{ROAD} dataset, collected from a passenger vehicle with a variety of real and simulated CAN attacks. \hr{The dataset provides ample (3 hours) training data with no attacks collected when driving on actual roads (not dynamometer).} This dataset provides the following real attacks: a fuzzing fabrication attack, many targeted fabrication attacks that are maximally stealthy (manipulating only the necessary portions of the data field and sending a single manipulated message per ambient message of the same ID), and two advanced attacks that include no fabricated (injected) messages.
+Each attack was physically verified, that is, we observed the effect it has on the vehicle.
 For each targeted injection attack, we also include an augmented CAN capture by deleting the targeted ambient message to simulate a masquerade attack.
-This is the highest fidelity dataset with attacks that vary dramatically in difficulty to detect, so as to allow appropriate testing and head-to-head comparisons of the wide variety of proposed CAN IDS methods.

-Section \ref{sec:can} provides necessary background on CAN protocol and vehicle attack terminology; Section \ref{sec:prev_data} comprises the survey, analysis and discussion of all previous CAN attack datasets; Section \ref{sec:dataset} introduces our new CAN attack dataset.

-We hope that our contributions help facilitate advancement in the structure and impact of this growing field.